JeremyNevill/parkbench/README.md

 yourmachineip:33389
 ```

-Any edits or errors please contact jeremy@nevill.net of add an issue to the repo!
+Any edits or errors please submit a pull request or raise an issue.